 The purpose of this protocol is to ensure that there is a clear understanding of the systems and pathways in place within Bristol.
 It will address the importance of professionals taking collective responsibility for the woman, her baby and the family, and responding effectively to concerns around Perinatal Mental Health.

-This Good Practice Guide has been developed jointly for BSCB and BSAB.
+This Good Practice Guide was originally developed jointly by the BSCB and BSAB - these Boards now both fall under the Keeping Bristol Safe Partnership.
 The aim of this guide is to promote and develop a culture that values and engages in regular safeguarding supervision.
 It is intended to provide an overarching framework for all staff working in multi-agency organisations across Bristol.

 This briefing note about Forced marriage and Honour Based Violence contains information about the issues and directs towards available resources.